Frequently Asked Questions

 For smart card authentication a compatible smart card and reader ist required.
 The PKI-token authentication requires a free USB slot at the time of boot.
 Smartphone authentication requires a Bluetooth interface and connects on Bluetooth LE - low energy - preferred.

-Within the successful authentication (password, AD password, smart card, token, X.509 certificate, help-desk, network-friendly-mode, smartphone app) it decrypts the BitLocker key and securely starts the BitLocker protected Windows operating system.
+Using cryptographic elements of a successful authentication (password, AD password, smart card, token, X.509 certificate, YubiKey 5, OTP app, Secure Disk smartphone app, network-friendly-mode, help-desk) it decrypts the BitLocker key and securely starts the BitLocker protected Windows operating system.

 Which operating systems are supported?